energietransitie/needforheat-software-repository-template/README.md

 # twomes-reposotory template
-A template repossotory for the Twomes project.
+A template repository for the Twomes project.

 ## Table of contents
 * [General info](#general-info)